Imperial Japanese Navy Air Service: Further developments (1916–1918)

-In 1916, the Commission on Naval Aeronautical Research was disbanded and the funds supporting it were reallocated for the establishment of three naval air units (hikotai) which would fall under the authority of the Naval Affairs Bureau of the Navy Ministry.
-The first unit was established at Yokosuka in April 1916, however, the lack of a specific naval air policy in these early years was made apparent by the fact that the Yokosuka Air Group operated with the fleet only once a year when it was transported briefly to whatever training area the IJN was then using for maneuvers.
-Japanese naval aviation, though, continued to make progress.
-In 1917, officers at the Yokosuka Naval Arsenal designed and built the first Japanese seaplane, the Ro-Go Ko-gata reconnaissance seaplane, which was much more useful at sea and much safer than the Maurice Farman aircraft that the navy had been using up to that point.
-The aircraft was eventually mass-produced and became the mainstay of the navy's air arm until the mid-1920s.
-Japanese factories by the end of the war, in increasing numbers, were beginning to turn out engines and fuselages based on foreign designs.
-A major expansion in Japanese naval air strength was part of the 1918 naval expansion program which made possible a new air group and a naval air station at Sasebo.
+In 1916, the Commission on Naval Aeronautical Research was disbanded and the funds supporting it were reallocated for the establishment of three naval air units (hikotai) which would fall under the authority of the Naval Affairs Bureau within the Navy Ministry.
+The first unit was established at Yokosuka in April 1916.
+However, a lack of focused naval air policy in these early years was made apparent by the fact that the Yokosuka Air Group operated with the fleet only once a year, when it was transported briefly to whatever training area the IJN surface fleet was using for maneuvers.
+Despite this, Japanese naval aviation continued to make progress.
+In 1917, officers at the Yokosuka Naval Arsenal designed and built the first Japanese seaplane, the Ro-Go Ko-gata reconnaissance seaplane, which was more useful at sea and much safer than the Maurice Farman aircraft that the IJN had previously employed.
+This aircraft was eventually mass-produced, becoming the mainstay of the navy's air arm until the mid-1920s.
+By the end of the war, Japanese factories were beginning to turn out engines and fuselages based on foreign designs in increasing numbers.
+A major enlargement of Japanese naval air strength was part of the 1918 naval expansion program, which established a new air group and a naval air station at Sasebo.
 In 1918, the IJN secured land around Lake Kasumigaura in Ibaraki Prefecture, northeast of Tokyo.
-The following year, a naval air station for both land and sea aircraft was established, and subsequently, naval air training was transferred to Kasumigaura, from Yokosuka.
+The following year, a naval air station for both land and sea-based aircraft was established, and subsequently, naval air training was transferred to Kasumigaura, from Yokosuka.
 After the establishment of a naval air training unit at Kasumigaura, the air station became the principal flight training center for the navy.